3+3 Early Assurance for the Doctor of Physical Therapy (DPT)

 - Recommended minimum unweighted High School Grade Point Average of 90% or higher

 - Four years of science and four years of math.
 Regents, Honors, AP, or IB courses recommended

-- Observational experience with a Physical Therapist through participation in a Health Explorers Post, New Visions Program, shadowing or volunteer work.
+- Eight (8) hours of observational experience with a Physical Therapist through participation in a Health Explorers Post, New Visions Program, shadowing or volunteer work is required.
 Applicants need to be able to articulate what Physical Therapists do and be knowledgeable about the field of Physical Therapy.
-While there is not a minimum number of shadowing hours, we recommend DPT Early Admission applicants have at least 20 hours of shadowing by February 1 to be a competitive applicant.
-Applicants can e-mail Student Admissions updates of additional shadowing completed after submission of the application no later than the February 1 deadline.
+Applicants can e-mail firstname.lastname@example.org updates of any shadowing completed after submission of the application no later than February 1.

 - Complete the SUNY Upstate 3+3 DPT application and submit the $65 application fee*.
 Applications are open on September 1 through February 1.
 On the application, under “What program are you applying to?” select “Doctor of Physical Therapy-DPT” and then under “Which application type are you applying for?” the application select "DPT 3+3 Early Assurance for High School Seniors”.